-- Gently stir together the potatoes, peppers, onion and corn in a large bowl.
+- Gently stir together the potatoes, peppers, onion, and corn in a large bowl until combined.

 Making the Cheese Sauce

-- Gradually add the milk, constantly whisking until the sauce is smooth.
-Cook until it thickens, stirring occasionally for 8 to 10 minutes.
+- Gradually add the milk, constantly whisking until the sauce is smooth, then add the salt and black pepper.
+Cook until it thickens, stirring occasionally for 10 to 12 minutes.

-- Reduce the heat and stir in the cheese until melted.
-Remove the sauce from the heat and mix it into the potato mixture.
-Adjust seasonings to taste.
+- Remove from the heat and stir in 3 cups of sharp cheddar cheese a little at a time until it's all melted.
+Mix it into the potato mixture.
+Add the cubed ham and adjust seasonings to taste.

 Assembling the Casserole

-- Bake in a 350 F oven for 30 minutes.
+- Bake the cheesy hashbrown casserole in a 350°F oven for 55 minutes to 1 hour, until the top is browned.
 Allow to set for a few minutes, then serve warm garnished with fresh parsley, freshly grated Parmesan cheese, and a few cracks of black pepper.